 - Maybe you’ve done well on the local level, and you’d like to branch out to make an impact state-wide.
 If this is your goal, you’d want to enter a state-centered competition to get your work displayed at a state fair and noticed by local media.

 - Perhaps you’re looking to break into a major art market.
 In that case, you would want to enter a competition which offers opportunities to exhibit in major cities.
-The Chelsea International Fine Art Competition shows selected artists’ works in an exhibition in New York City.
+The Latin American Contemporary Fine Art Competition shows selected artists’ works in an exhibition in New York City.

 Entering the right art competitions can contribute to your overall plan – so work out what that is, and find the right competitions to help you achieve your goals.